SS Baltimore: History

 In January 1867, the North German Lloyd company proposed regular service between Bremen, Southampton, and Baltimore.
 To that end, the company placed an order with Caird & Company for two large screw steamers for this new line.
 The keel of Baltimore was laid in March 1867.
 The ship was launched on 3 August 1867 and was named Baltimore by Mrs. Robert Blair of Haylee.

 At the time, a reporter from The Glasgow Herald wrote "The Baltimore is the forerunner of the fleet, and, judging from her beautiful model, the completeness of her arrangements, and the enterprise of the company to who she belongs, there can be no doubt she will speedily establish for the company a trade as extensive and prosperous as the Bremen and New York fleet, built by the same eminent builders."

 On 12 February 1868, the Baltimore left the builder's shipyard for Bremen.
 The Bremen-Baltimore line opened on 1 March and on 3 March the Baltimore set sail from Bremen for Southampton and sailed from Southampton on 4 March for her first transatlantic trip.
 The Baltimore arrived at the Locust Point dock on the south side of Baltimore Harbor on 23 March.
 She was only the second iron steamship ever in port.
 The people of Baltimore marked the arrival of the steamer on her first sailing on 26 March with a parade headed by the Governor with state and local dignitaries, Infantry, Cavalry, Artillery, and local groups as well as celebrations, closing of public schools and markets, and a public holiday.
 The War Department ordered a salute fired from Fort McHenry as a national recognition of the arrival of the first North German Lloyd steamer.

 Death of two captains

 SS Baltimore had an unusual occurrence.
 Both of her first two captains died at sea between Bremen and Baltimore.
 The ship's first captain, Captain Wilhelm Vöckler (also spelled Voeckler; age 50 of Bremerhaven) died on 8 March 1871.
 Baltimore had left Bremen on 2 March and Southampton on 5 March.
 Captain Voeckler had been ill prior to sailing, with dropsy (edema) of the stomach, but was feeling better and insisted on making the voyage.
-He succumbed to his illness and passed away after four days at sea on 8 March.
+He succumbed to his illness and died after four days at sea on 8 March.
 The first officer, Captain Theodor Deetjen, assumed command for the remainder of the voyage and Baltimore sailed in to port with her colors half-mast.
 Captain Vöckler was buried at sea.